-The exploration team is led by Roscan's President and CEO, Gregory Isenor, P.Geo, and John Learn, Roscan's exploration manager
+The exploration team, up to mid-December 2019, was led by Roscan's former President and CEO, Gregory Isenor, P.Geo, and John Learn, Roscan's exploration manager.
+Subsequent to mid-December 2019, the exploration team is now being led by Mr. Nana Sangmuah, Roscan's President and Chief Executive Officer, Mr. Isenor and Mr. Learn.